 - Iron-deficiency anemia associated with low A1C.
 Baseline HbA1c level in anemic patients was lower than that in the control group.
-Additionally, a significant increase in the patients' HbA1c levels after 2 months of anemic treatment.
+Additionally, a significant increase in the patients' HbA1c levels after 2 months of anemia treatment.
 Reference: "Effect of Iron Deficiency Anemia on Hemoglobin A1c Levels."
 Ann Lab Med.
 2012 Jan; 32(1):17-22.

 - Low A1C found in diabetic and non-diabetic pregnant women due to short erythrocyte lifespan.

 - A1C accuracy can also report being influencing by vitamin C and E intake.
-To avoid errors, just avoid taking these supplements for about 24 hours before A1C test.
+To avoid errors, just avoid taking these supplements for about 24 hours before the A1C test.

 - Abnormal hemoglobin lifespan causes A1C error.
-If you have an abnormal hemoglobin, then your HbA1C may be low in hemolytic anemia.
+If you have abnormal hemoglobin, then your HbA1C may be low in hemolytic anemia.
 The life span of RBC is short in hemolytic anemia so HbA1C may be on a lower side.
 In polycythemia and post-splenectomy patients where the red cell life is longer than usual.
 Thus HbA1C may be on the higher side.
 So be cautious when interpreting A1C results in these conditions.